 Student involvement and interaction is key to a quality online course.
-This document will help as you consider student activities and interactions that match the course's learning objectives.
+See this document for examples of types of interactions in online classes that meet the C-RAC (Council of Regional Accrediting Commissions) Guidelines.
+In addition, this document will help as you consider student activities and interactions that best match the course's learning objectives.

 A course approved for inclusion in the eTECH program must meet these design standards.